How many times should you edit your novel?

 There aren’t published novels out there with no mistakes and nothing to fix.
 Where the Crawdads Sing and The Family Upstairs – just to give you two examples – are incredibly popular books that both have their flaws and could have used more editing.
 And those books had been read by several professionals before they got published, so don’t expect yourself to be able to write a flawless book all by yourself.
 Even with a team of editors, it just isn’t feasible.
 The perfect book doesn’t exist.

 Just do your best, okay?
-Make sure you look at every aspect of your story, including storyline, scenes, characters, dialogue and settings, and make sure you choose the exact right words.
+Make sure you look at every aspect of your story, including storyline, scenes, characters, dialogue and settings, and make sure you choose the exact right words that do justice to how you see your story in your mind.
 Then put every comma where it needs to go and make sure every single word is spelt correctly – ask for help if needed.
 That’s the most you can do.

 Apply feedback to your manuscript